LajosPolya/aws-cdk-templates/deploy-nlb-with-ecs-fargate/README.md

 The app will set the environment (account and region) based on the the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.

 This deploys a Network Load Balancer which can be used to communicate with an HTTP server on two ECS Fargate tasks.
-The server can be accessed by the Network Load Balancer's public DNS which is exported by the CDK and therefore printed to the CLI when the app is deployed.
+If deploying [micronaut-api](../api/README.md) from the [ecr repo](../deploy-ecr/README.md) then once deployed you may access the `/health` endpoint by the Network Load Balancer's public DNS which is exported by the CDK and therefore printed to the CLI when the app is deployed.

+### cURL

+`curl --location 'http://<nlb_dns>:80/health'`

 ### Browser

 If the DNS doesn't work then verify that the browser is using `http://` and not `https://`.
 For example, `http://<dns>/health`.

-### cURL

-`curl --location 'http://<nlb_dns>:80/health'`

 ## Destruction :boom: